 Terraform will trigger your run in Terraform Cloud and stream the output to your terminal.
 Alternatively, you can follow and manage the run in the Terraform Cloud UI.

 Navigate to the run URL that Terraform displays in your command output.

 Terraform Cloud referenced your workspace's variables and variable sets to authenticate with the AWS provider and configure your EC2 instance's name and instance type.

+Under the planned changes, Terraform displays the count and type of updates.
 Terraform will not modify your infrastructure until you confirm and apply the plan.
 This checkpoint gives you and your team an opportunity to review the planned changes before they happen.
 For the CLI-driven workflow, you can approve the run either in the UI, or in your Terminal.